StatGrrl/prevue/README.md

 * changed footer for sm and xs devices
 * changed contact page for sm and xs devices
 * centered contact form
-* added carousel to home page (responsive image seems jittery on xl devices)
+* added carousel to home page (responsive image slide seems jittery on xl devices)
 * added contact cards for individuals on funds, admin, books and it pages